Alisma canaliculatum

 Alisma canaliculatum, commonly known as channelled water plantain, is a species of plants in the Alismataceae.
 It is native to Japan, Korea, the Ryukyu Islands, Taiwan, the Kuril Islands, and China (Anhui, Fujian, Guizhou, Henan, Hubei, Hunan, Jiangsu, Jiangxi, Shandong, Sichuan, Zhejiang).

-Alisma canaliculatum is a perennial herb with tubers up to 3 cm across.
-Leaves are lanceolate, up to 50 cm long.
+Alisma canaliculatum is a perennial herb with tubers up to across.
+Leaves are lanceolate, up to long.
 Flowers are white, borne in a branching panicle.